IEAWindTask37/windIO/docs/source/floating.rst

 Stiffeners
 ^^^^^^^^^^^
 Both internal :code:`ring_stiffeners` and :code:`longitudinal_stiffeners` can be specified with the :code:`internal_structure` section of a Member.
-Stiffeners are defined by their material and 4 dimensions, illustrated in this diagram,
+Stiffeners are defined by their material, spacing, and 4 dimensions, illustrated in this diagram,

     .. image:: images/stiffenerZoom.png
         :width: 200